Sdcrouse/crafting-html-docs-readme-v-000/README.md

 use your Sandbox and type along.

 We'd like to introduce you to a new tag, a tag that defines the _entire_ HTML document.
-Its called the `doctype` tag.
+It's called the `doctype` tag.
 The HTML standard says that all HTML documents begin with a "doctype declaration" tag.
-It should go very first.
+It should go at the very top.

 If one is missing, most browsers pretend one is there, but you should always be explicit and define it yourself.

 The `doctype` tag tells our web browser which version of HTML to use.
 HTML is a language that is still evolving.
-We might call that the doctype of _Romeo &amp;
+We might say that the doctype of _Romeo &amp;
 Juliet_ is "Elizabethan English."
 The doctype of a speech by Barack Obama is "Modern English."
 The two are more similar than different, but some things aren't supported anymore.